devdatalab/paper-justice/README.md

 ---
 ## Instruction to Replicators

 To regenerate the tables and figures from the paper, take the following steps:

-* Download and unzip the replication data package from [here](https://www.dropbox.com/scl/fo/cfq579yumprye6t9l1h0j/AL6Xo6LLZ7WcYHBgqODdbm4?rlkey=aq0v86upxy21qi0q8lji2j97i&st=9gofrsko&dl=0).
+* Download and unzip the replication data package linked at the end of this document

 * Clone this repo (github) or copy all the code into a folder.